byuibigdata/course_guide/README.md

 ### What does guided learning and working in teams mean?

 The class runs like a start-up.
 We will work together to solve big-data problems as a ‘company.’
 We are mandated to learn ‘big data programming’ and tackle complex data science problems.
-At the end of the semester, we should all feel more comfortable with Polars, Visualization, Pyspark, SparkSQL, Docker, and Databricks.
+At the end of the semester, we should all feel more comfortable with Polars, Visualization, Pyspark, SparkSQL, Docker, GCP, and Databricks.
 Our team will choose how we get from week 1 to week 13. __You should not expect anything about this class to be ‘traditional’ in the context of academia.__ For example,

 - We will all take turns providing guides on how to use the tools
 - We will work in smaller teams but as a class, team to make decisions about our projects and work